CosmoLike/cocoa/README.md

 ## Running Cobaya Examples <a name="cobaya_base_code_examples"></a>

-Let's recap, assuming the user *just opened a terminal*, opt for the easier *Conda installation*, and the terminal is located at the folder *parent to where cocoa was cloned*:
+Let's recap, assuming the user *just opened a terminal*, opt for the easier *Conda installation*, and the terminal is located at the folder *where Cocoa was cloned*:

 **Step 1 of 5**: activate conda Cocoa environment